Skip to main content

 Tracing Non-LangChain Code with @traceable

 Not everything in your pipeline is a LangChain runnable.
-You might have a custom retrieval function, a validation step, or a post-processing function written in plain Python.
-The @traceable decorator from the langsmith package lets you wrap any function and include it in your trace tree.
+I have a validation function, a post-processing step, and a custom retriever in most of my projects — all plain Python.
+The @traceable decorator from the langsmith package wraps any function and includes it in the trace tree.

 Using @traceable for custom functions